 “You cannot never tell” actually means “You can always tell”

 “There won’t not be any deductions.” actually means “There will be deductions.”

-This confusion can be avoided by having only one negative in a sentence always.
+This confusion can be avoided by always having only one negative in a sentence.

 5. EXTRA WORDS

-Callers have to work harder to understand when sentence structure isn’t quite accurate.
+Callers must work harder to understand when sentence structure isn’t quite accurate.
 Sometimes adding extra words that are not needed can make the sentence grammatically incorrect.
 Sometimes, fewer words lead to clearer and better communication.

 Regarding: Regarding already indicates that you are about to identify something specific.
 Often, people add a preposition right after and say “Regarding to your application”, “Regarding with your PIN” or “Regarding for your question”.
 In English, “regarding” stands alone.
 It should always be followed immediately by the thing you are talking about.

 For to: This is a great example of where adding an extra word makes the sentence less accurate.
 Often, ESL CSRs use “For to take out these funds...”, “For to submit that claim...” or “For to access your account online...”.
 The “for” doesn’t belong.
 The correct phrasing here is:

 “To access your account online...”